gateweaver/gateweaver/packages/cli/README.md

 ### Usage

-Run the following command where your `gateweaver.yml` file is located to start the Gateweaver server in watch mode.
+Run the following command where your `gateweaver.yml` and `.env.gateweaver` files are located to start the Gateweaver server in watch mode.
 This will automatically reload the server when the configuration file changes:

 ```bash
 npx gateweaver start -w
 ```

 This command will start the Gateweaver server on port 8080 by default.
-You can specify a different port by setting the `PORT` environment variable in the `.env.gateweaver` file.
+You can specify a different port by setting the `PORT` environment variable in your `.env.gateweaver` file.

 Visit the [CLI Commands](https://gateweaver.io/docs/cli) reference page to learn more about the available commands.